airajahnelle/Vroomerang-Final-Project/README.md

 - We would like to express our sincere gratitude to **Instructor Christiana Grace Alib** for providing guidance, feedback, and support throughout the development of this project.
 - Special thanks to my teammates for collaboration.
 - Tools utilized in this project include **VSCode**, **Java JDK**, and **GitHub** for development, version control, and collaboration.

+---

+## **Future Enhancements**

+- **Online Payment Gateway**
+  - Expand beyond GCash to include PayPal, credit cards, or other e-wallets.

+- **Vehicle Availability Tracking**
+  - Real-time updates on which vehicles are rented, reserved, or available.

+- **Penalty and Damage Management**
+  - Add logic for late returns, damage fees, and automatic computation of penalties.

+- **Driver Rating and Feedback System**
+  - Customers can rate optional drivers and leave feedback for service improvement.

+- **Report Generation**
+  - Export monthly/weekly reports for admin use (e.g., revenue, most rented vehicle).

+- **Mobile App Integration**
+  - Future migration to Android/iOS for booking anytime, anywhere.